shmilt/datasciencecoursera/readme.md

 ## Welcome to my repository!

-Hi, this is shmilt's repository, hope you have fun looking at it.
+Hi, this is shmilt's repository, hope you enjoy looking at it.

 Best,